nuovodw/My100DaysOfCode/README.md

 **:white_check_mark:Today's Progress**
 1. Created my own javaScript (and a little bit of CSS) for the Modal Window project.
-    1. Still need to make it DRY.
+    1. added "exit window by pressing 'escape' key function.

 **:thought_balloon:Thoughts:**</br>
 1. It felt good to be able to remember most of what I learned yesterday.
+    1. I'll need to review tomorrow morning to reinforce today's lesson.

 <!-- **:calendar:Short-term plan:**</br>
 1. Upcoming week: